UBW-Q/ubw-q.github.io/index.md

 * Categorical/Geometric K(π,1)-conjecture for braid/twist groups <br>
 By FQuad=Stab, we aim to prove the contractibility of various moduli spaces, may be regarded as different version of K(π,1)-conjecture.
 For developments, cf. [10,7,15,35].
 * X-evolution flow and X-foliations on cluster complexes <br>
 We introduce flows and foliations on cluster complexes, motivated by Hatcher's flow on arc complexes (but different).
-We use purely representation theory of algebras techniques with application to understand the topology of cluster complexes, cf. [40].
+It turns out to be a countinous refinement/generalization of green mutation (on cluster exchange graphs) with application to understand the topology of cluster complexes, cf. [40].

 ## Students:
 李子戌 Li Zixu (2019-2024, co-sup. by Zhou Yu) <br>